 Pancreatic neuroendocrine tumors (NETs).
-These tumors, also known as islet cell tumors, start in endocrine cells
+These tumors are also known as islet cell tumors.
+They start in endocrine cells in

 Other types of cancer that can start in the pancreas are much less common.
 They include acinar cell carcinomas, adenosquamous carcinomas, and squamous cell carcinomas.
 They also include signet ring cell carcinomas and giant cell tumors.

 How pancreatic cancer grows and spreads